Uninett/Argus/docs/development/howtos/federated-logins.rst

     ...
   ]

-If you have the development depnendencies installed you can check if these urls are already included via the management command ``show_urls``.
+If you have the development dependencies installed you can check if these urls are already included via the management command ``show_urls``.

 Example: Github Backend